 Ready to create your own infographic explainer video?

-So, before you get started, sit down and clearly define what it is you want to achieve with your explainer video.
+Before you get started, sit down and clearly define what it is you want to achieve with your explainer video.
+Are you trying to:

 What is it you want your video to achieve?

-Setting clear goals with your infographic video production will guide your content and design choices and help you be more specific with your content.
+Setting clear goals with your infographic video production will guide your content and design choices and help you be more specific with your video marketing content.
+Think about how you want to organize the information in your explainer video.
+Will it flow chronologically?
+Will it show a cause-and-effect relationship?

+Map out the structure so that your video has a logical flow and is easy for viewers to follow.
 Write down every possible iteration and version of your main objective and the key message you want to convey with your video.
+Go through all the variations and pick the one that resonates the most with your explainer video’s vision and end goal.

 Protip: If you can’t get clarity on your video’s objective right away, try doing a brain dump on a piece of paper or a Google Doc and go from there.

+Create a concise explainer video script that narrates your data and story in a cohesive manner.
 Your infographic explainer script should have a clear introduction, middle, and conclusion, and it should be engaging to keep your audience interested.

 Read your video script aloud to ensure it flows well and sounds natural, adjusting as necessary.